 This is not the only way you can program visually.
 The hierarchical tree like structures of teaching tool scratch or art lisp project fluxus take a different approach.
 There are surely others; I’m not sure which are useful.

 Visual patcher programming is being made rigorous by projects like Luna, which translate general purpose languages back and forth between equivalent graphical and textual representations.
 This is AFAICT a bijection approach where both visual and code representations are first class citizens.

 They have probably the best explanation of the whole dataflow patching mode, for the outsider:

 One common differentiation between visual programming tools is the level of abstraction they operate on.
 Some tools, like Origami for example, are meant to prototype interactions of user interfaces and not much more.
 Others — like Pure Data for instance — are meant to be very low-level and let users craft their own environments.
 Some — like UE4 Blueprints or the Unity Visual Effects Graph — are embedded and part of a larger system (e.g. a game engine environment).

 Nodes is more directly comparable to Cable.gl, FlowHub or MaxMSP.
 It does come with some batteries included but there are less preconceptions of what you use it for.
 However, unlike most of them we adopt a more programmer-first approach where the nodes themselves are generally a lot more high-level and users are encouraged to peek inside, copy and modify, and write their own.
-While you could drop on a lower level and express language-level semantics like if-checks and for-loops, or math concepts like add or multiply on a node level we generally don't feel that is a productive way to work and prefer to write that logic in a textual programming language.
+While you could drop on a lower level and express language-level semantics like if-checks and for-loops, or math concepts like add or multiply on a node level we generally don’t feel that is a productive way to work and prefer to write that logic in a textual programming language.
 This might feel conceptually familiar if you have used NoFlo.